 The Battery Bank – The Heart of the Zero-Emission System

-All the collected renewable free energy, described above, is stored in the 6.9 tons, 240kWh, AGM battery bank, which, placed inside the spacious keel area, contributes to the 25 tons of lead ballast.
+All the collected renewable free energy, described above, is stored in the 6.9 tons, 240kWh, AGM battery bank, which, placed inside the spacious keel area, contributes to the 28 tons of lead ballast.
 We have chosen the well-tested and proven AGM battery technology because your GE vessel often operates in extreme and remote locations.
 It is OK to experiment with lithium related battery systems close to civilisation – but when you are out there, far from the nearest assistance, you want something with a long, proven safety record.
 Our batteries can even be turned upside down and still be fully functional.
 They are maintenance-free and they do not vent hydrogen, as they re-combine (inside the sealed battery) the small amounts of hydrogen and oxygen created during the very wide “normal” charging tolerances.
 In the highly unlikely events that batteries become overcharged, several types and levels of alarms and automated shut-down procedures will kick-in, supplemented by available manual shut-down procedures.
-The energy stored in the battery bank can silently propel the vessels at reduced speeds for up to 5 hours (8 hours in an emergency).
-It will also provide sufficient energy to silently run all the “mod cons” equipment on board for up to 4 days at anchor in remote places.
+The energy stored in the battery bank can silently propel the vessels at reduced speeds for up to 6 hours (9 hours in an emergency).
+The battery bank will also provide sufficient energy to silently run all the “mod cons” equipment on board for up to 4 days at anchor in remote places.

 Ultimate Safety: Twice Redundant Emergency/Back-Up Generators